Heiroz/shahinxu.github.io/_pages/about.md

   - /about.html
 ---

----
-permalink: /
-title: "ABOUT ME"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 I am **Zhen Xu**, a Master's student in Computer Science at the University of North Carolina at Chapel Hill.
 I am honored to be advised by Professor Tianlong Chen.
 My current research interests focus on:

 - **Large Language Models and Mixture of Experts (MoE)**